 Where are my chocolate lovers?
 I mean, hello, I would say most of us have a little chocolate monster inside us that likes to come out from time to time.
-I know our oldest daughter used to HATE anything chocolate, but even her over the years have come around to loving chocolate over time.
+I know our oldest daughter used to HATE anything chocolate, but even she has come around to loving chocolate over time.

-Well, this one is entirely personal, I know, but for me, I like a moist, slightly chewy, not cake-like type of brownies.
-The top is nice and cracked, and the edges and centers debate which part is better.
+This one is entirely personal, I know, but I like a moist, slightly chewy, not cake-like type of brownies.
+The top is nice and cracked, and everyone debates which part is better between the centers and the edges.
 These brownies check off all those boxes!

-My good friend calls these my "pick up line brownies" because they are so good!
+These gluten-free brownies are the ultimate gluten-free chocolate dessert.
+In fact, my good friend calls these my "pick-up line brownies" because they are so good!